abbeyperini/Portfolio2.0/README.md

 July 2021
 - I've updated the blog portion of my site to pull my posts from https://dev.to/abbeyperini using Netlify AWS Lambda Functions.

+August 2021
+- I designed, made, and added Shiba Inu loading and error SVGs and animated one of them.

 ## Usage

 - Visit [abbeyperini.dev](https://abbeyperini.dev)